AI4Good24/PsySafe/readme.md

 ### <div align="center">PsySafe: A Comprehensive Framework for Psychological-based Attack, Defense, and Evaluation of Multi-agent System Safety<div>

 # 😃 Introduction
-**PsySafe** is a comprehensive framework dedicated to ensuring the safety of multi-agent systems.
-We contend that psychology plays a crucial role in the performance and, particularly, the safety of agents.
-Therefore, our approach involves an in-depth exploration of agents' psychology concerning the safety of multi-agent systems.
-We propose a methodology centered on psychological aspects, encompassing attack strategies, defense mechanisms, and evaluation techniques.
-Our extensive experiments have yielded some intriguing observations.
+We are thrilled to share our latest research: **PsySafe**, a comprehensive framework focused on the impact of psychological factors on agents and multi-agent systems, particularly in terms of security.
+Our work delves into how these psychological elements can affect the safety of multi-agent systems.
+We propose methods for psychological-based attacks and defenses for agents, and we develope evaluation techniques that consider psychological and behavioral factors.
+Our extensive experiments reveal some intriguing observations.
 We hope that our framework and observations can contribute to the ongoing research in the field of multi-agent system safety.

 ![Pipeline Diagram](assets/pipeline.jpg)